niyoceles/Devops-resources/kubernetes-with-kubeadm.md

-# Deploy Kubernetes On AWS EC2
+# Deploy application in Kubernetes On AWS EC2 with kubeadm

+## Let have two instances
+- master
+- worker1 (you may have multiple worker machine but let have one)

 ## 1. On each server, install Docker
 (Follow Installation guide: https://docs.docker.com/engine/install/ubuntu/)